-An appeal is a request to dispute a citation to the Appeals Officer if you:
+An appeal is a request to dispute a citation if you:

-- disagree with the reason for which you received a ticket.
+- disagree with the reason for which you received a citation.

-A ticket is a citation for a violation of parking rules.
-The words: “ticket”, “violation” or “citation” refer to the paper notice that was placed on your vehicle.
+A citation is for a violation of parking rules.
+The word “citation” refers to the paper notice that was placed on your vehicle.

 How do I appeal a parking citation?

-If you feel you received a parking ticket in error, there is a process for you to appeal the ticket by completing and submitting an online appeal (dispute a ticket) form within 7 calendars days.
+If you believe you received a parking citation in error, there is a process for you to appeal the citation by completing and submitting an online appeal (appeal a citation) form within 7 calendar days.
 You will need the following information: